genejike/AWS-CLOUD-PROJECT/journal/week1.md

     driver: local
 ```

-To install the postgres client into Gitpod
+To install the postgres client into Gitpod.yml

 ```
   - name: postgres